-Before migration - All corporate email is managed by Microsoft Exchange.
 Before migration - The new Scalix server is installed and configured, ready for use.
 All corporate e-mail is still managed by the legacy server.

 All that is needed is (1) to make sure that Scalix and the legacy system can cooperate/co-exist while (2) you do the migration of the users and their data.